funvill/funvill.github.io/_posts/2023-02-20-idea024-call-to-adventure.md

 ---
 layout: single
-title: Idea 24 - Call to Adventure
+title: Idea 024 - Call to Adventure
 date: '2023-02-20 00:24'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: boardgame cardgame projects ideas
 excerpt: A mystery letter is delivered filled with puzzles that need to be solved in order to give directions to a meeting place for the start of an adventure.
 ---